nucleuscloud/neosync/README.md

 Once everything is up and running, the app can be accessed locally at `http://localhost:3000`.

+#### Building the backend and worker when using Docker Compose.

+When building the Go processes with the intention to run with `docker compose`, it's important to run `make dbuild` instead of the typical `make build` so that the correct `GOOS` is specified.
+This is only needed if your native OS is not Linux.
+The `make dbuild` command ensures that the Go binary is compiled for Linux instead of the host os.

 Work to be done:

 - inherit the temporal compose inside of the neosync compose, separate with compose profiles.